MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 Once the  beacons are set in place, they can stay powered ON and remain untouched for the duration of the study.
 The expected battery life is 3 to 6 months.

-#### Charging
+## How to Charge the Hardware

 Wrist sensors should be charged overnight each day.
 The expected battery life is approximately 24 hours with a full charge.

-Location beacons are battery poewred and do not require charging.
+Location beacons are battery-powered and do not require charging.
 The expected battery like is 3-6 months.

 Smartphones should be charged overnight each day and throughout the day as needed.

+Chest bands (optional) should be charged overnight each day.
+The expected battery life is approximately 24 hours with a full charge.

 ## How to Install/Update Apps